finncolman/kafka-go-serdes/README.md

 func main() {
 	deliveryChan := make(chan kafka.Event)
 	topic := "myTopic"
-	msgData := message.MessageData{} // replace this with your own code md := msgData.ProtoReflect().Descriptor()
+	msgData := message.MessageData{} // replace this with your own struct md := msgData.ProtoReflect().Descriptor()
 	sc := srclient.CreateSchemaRegistryClient("http://localhost:8081") // we are using the srclient to interact with Confluent Schema Registry ps, err := serdes.NewProtobufSerializer(md, sc, serdes.ProtobufSerializerConfig{serdes.AutoRegisterSchemas: true, serdes.UseLatestVersion: true}) // you can change these settings as you require